Gastroenterology: History

 Citing from Egyptian papyri, John F. Nunn identified significant knowledge of gastrointestinal diseases among practicing physicians during the periods of the pharaohs.
 Irynakhty, of the tenth dynasty, c.
 2125 B.C., was a court physician specializing in gastroenterology, sleeping, and proctology.

-Among ancient Greeks, Hippocrates attributed digestion to concoction.
+Ancient Greeks attributed digestion to 'concoction,' theorizing that it was the result of the heat of the body acting upon food in the stomach, causing it to mature and ripen.

 Galen's concept of the stomach having four faculties was widely accepted up to modernity in the seventeenth century.